jarnoln/wtgfl/README.md

-# Where to go for lunch
+# Where To Go For Lunch

 > “The History of every major Galactic Civilization tends to pass through three
 > distinct and recognizable phases, those of Survival, Inquiry and